Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 In essence, the side panel displays __context-specific information and tools__ related to the selected product, party, or person, or other kind of entry – or the selected list of entries.
 It’s somewhat like right-clicking on a webpage: a contextual menu appears, offering actions that depend on what you’ve selected.

-__Main benefit__: The side panel enhances usability — it is a one-click-away drawer full of functional tools that let the user work with the information like a real expert with in-depth knowledge of all the ERP.net powerful aspects.
+__Main benefit__: The side panel enhances usability — it is a one-click-away drawer full of functional tools that let the user work easily within one screen, being able to do almost everything with the information in front.
-Hence, it allows the user to get the maximum of the ERP.net toolset.
+Hence, the Side panel allows the user to get the maximum of the ERP.net toolset.

 [!Note]
 Note: The side panel operates independently of the main form view.